-Banking or startups.
+Banking or startups?
 Which is a better career choice from a Lazard sales trader

-Banking or startups.
+Banking or startups?
 Which is a better career choice from a Lazard sales trader

-Most people will in fact choose the more secure career which would include staying in finance for the next 30 years.
-Trying to go and build a business is in fact close to suicide.
-Its almost insane and few try it.
-Accelerators like YC are great resources but even most VC's i talk to dont take the leap and most VC's will move from an employee role at one big silicon vally startup to the next.
-But YC partners often have actually built and sold a business and there is a lot of respect from the entrepreneur community from people who have done just this.
+Even most VC's I talk to dont take the leap and will move from an employee role at one big Silicon Valley startup to the next.
+YC, one of the best silicon Vally VC's partners often have actually built and sold a business and there is a lot of respect from the entrepreneur community from people who have done just this.

 Conclusion